 - Vitamin E: Coconut oil is a fantastic source of vitamin E. This helps to keep the sebum glands functioning properly as well as clear of dirt, grime, and other acne-causing blockages.

-- Vitamin K: It contributes toward form a protective layer on the skin.
-This layer helps to protect the skin against any further bacteria from entering the pores and causing more acne while the skin is healing.
+- Vitamin K: It contributes toward forming a protective layer on the skin.
+This layer helps to protect the skin, keeping any further bacteria from entering the pores and causing more acne while the skin is healing.

 - Vitamin A: This helps to improve overall skin appearance, smoothness, and strength.